Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Compiling the kernel and related modules

-- Compiling kernel source: Debian standard method
+- Compiling the kernel source: Debian standard method

 - Compiling module source: Debian standard method